iLib-js/ilib-mono-webos/README.md

 ### v1.1.2
 * Updated dependencies. (loctool: 2.23.1)
-* Update to be included `npm-shrinkwrap.json` in the published files.
+* Updated to be included `npm-shrinkwrap.json` in the published files.

 ### v1.1.1
-* Update to skip the pseudo localization process when the `--nopseudo` option is true.
+* Updated to skip the pseudo localization process when the `--nopseudo` option is true.
   If not, it occurs an error when the pseudo locale is not defined on the project.

 ### v1.1.0
 * Updated dependencies. (loctool: 2.22.0)
-* Support the pseudo localization.
+* Supported the pseudo localization.
 * Added ability to disable pseudo-localization in plugin when a project's pseudo-localization is enabled.
     ~~~~
        "settings": {